 Leon Fresco is an immigration attorney in Holland & Knight's Washington, D.C., office where he focuses his practice on providing global immigration representation to businesses and individuals.
-He also represents clients in administrative law and governmental strategy matters, and has extensive appellate, commercial litigation and legislation experience.
+He also represents clients in administrative law matters, and has extensive appellate, commercial litigation and legislation experience.
 Mr. Fresco was the primary drafter of S.744, the U.S. Senate's comprehensive immigration reform bill of 2013.
-He uses his broad range of experience to develop creative solutions to achieve his clients' objectives, which often may involve multistage representation before administrative agencies and federal courts and the development of legislative strategies.
+He uses his broad range of experience to develop creative solutions to achieve his clients' objectives, which often may involve multistage representation before administrative agencies and federal courts and the development of policy solutions.

 Prior to joining Holland & Knight, Mr. Fresco was the Deputy Assistant Attorney General for the Office of Immigration Litigation at the U.S. Department of Justice (DOJ) Civil Division.
 In this position, Mr. Fresco provided litigation risk assessments to cabinet members in Executive Branch agencies.
 He also oversaw all civil immigration litigation on behalf of the federal government, including representation of the DOJ, the U.S. Department of Homeland Security (DHS), U.S. Department of Health and Human Services (HHS), U.S. Department of Labor (DOL) and the U.S. Department of State (DOS).
 This involved supervision of more than 350 attorneys working on nearly 10,000 cases per year.
 He also advised and assisted client agencies in drafting immigration regulations.
 In this capacity, and prior to entering government service, Mr. Fresco argued extensively in six of the federal appellate circuit courts, including several en banc arguments.